 In my own presentations as a trainer, the audiences that have given me the best feedback have not seen me use the lectern (unless absolutely necessary due to technical difficulties associated with the laptop that was placed on the lectern!).

 However, many of us rely on a lectern.
 If you are not ready to move away from or rid of the lectern, remember these tips:

 Yes, even I am guilty of this misnomer.
 Many confuse lecterns and podiums.
 Lecterns are stands that cover our bodies (as pictured at the beginning of the post), that people stand behind to present.
-Podiums are stands people stand on when being awarded a prize.
-Standing on a podium doesn’t actually cover your body (as seen, right).
+Have you ever won a prize?
+If so, you may have stood on a podium!
+Standing on a podium doesn’t actually cover your body (as seen, above).

 Are you preparing a face-to-face or virtual presentation?
 Would you like feedback on your presentation and English skills to engage a foreign audience (especially if you work on a global, virtual team or you are an expat in the US)?
 Get in touch with us as we provide coaching and training to help you with your professional mannerisms to impress your US counterparts.

 Find your ideal program in just a few clicks.

 Select Industry > Learning Level > Skill, to see 1-3 suggested programs.